JudyMRSD/Udacity_CarND_Projects/P5_svm_hog/README.md

 by how well the bounding box is covering the vehicles, number of false positives and false negatives.

 Step 3.
 Heatmap was used for further refinement of result.<br/>
-Each pixel in the heatmap represent how many times this pixel was inside a bounding box predicted in Step 2 using different sliding window scales.
-If a pixel was predicted as vehicle pixel for multiple bounding box at the same scale, or for bounding boxes at different scales, then this pixel has a high confidence of being a vehicle.
+Each pixel in the heatmap represent how many times this pixel was inside a bounding box across a history of t frames predicted in Step 2 using different sliding window scales.
+If a pixel was predicted as vehicle pixel for multiple bounding box at the same scale, for bounding boxes at different scales, or for bounding box across t history frames, then this pixel has a high confidence of being a vehicle.

 Follwoing is a visualization of the sliding window approach.